iPhone XC: Leaked Photos Hint At Possible Color Options For This Year’s Budget iPhone

 A new series of leaked photos suggest that the iPhone XC, Apple’s lower-priced iPhone among the three new models the company is expected to unveil at a media event on Wednesday, will come in five color options with a metallic theme.

-According to AppleInsider, the photos were originally posted on Monday by longtime mobile device leaker Ben Geskin, and also appeared briefly on the Chinese social media platform Weibo before they were taken down.
+According to AppleInsider, the photos were originally posted on Monday by longtime mobile device leaker Ben Geskin and also appeared briefly on the Chinese social media platform Weibo before they were taken down.
 The images, which show five SIM trays purportedly from the iPhone XC, suggest that the device will be offered with the usual silver and space gray options, as well as red, blue, and brown variants that hearken back to Apple’s budget-priced offering from 2013, the iPhone 5c.

 As noted on iMore, the iPhone 5c was offered in blue, green, pink, white, and yellow, and came with plastic casing to distinguish itself from the higher-end iPhone 5s released that year.
 Apple’s premium iPhones, on the other hand, have typically come in classic shades of gold, silver, and space gray, or variants of such, with the (PRODUCT)RED limited-edition charity models being the lone exception.